KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Device-Article.md

 size.isScreenSize(.iPadProLargeScreenLandscape) // True
 ```

-It's extra important to avoid designing for a specific screen size, if possible, since apps can run in split screen, the keyboard can be floating, etc.
+It's important to avoid designing for a specific screen size, since apps can run in split screen, a keyboard can be floating, etc. However, the screen size may provide you with information about the device.